gatsbyjs/gatsby/docs/docs/api-proxy.md

 ```

 This way, when you `fetch('/api/todos')` in development, the development server
-will recognize that it’s not a static asset, and will proxy your request to
+will recognize that it's not a static asset, and will proxy your request to
 `http://dev-mysite.com/api/todos` as a fallback.

 Keep in mind that `proxy` only has effect in development (with `gatsby develop`), and it is up to you to ensure that URLs like `/api/todos` point to